Port Harcourt: Sports

+Port Harcourt is home to one of the most popular soccer clubs in Nigeria and Africa, the Rivers United F.C.
+In September 2019, the Governor of Rivers State, Nyesom Wike, unveiled a plan to launch a football academy in cooperation with the Spanish giants, the Real Madrid football club.
+The academy was to be known as the Real Madrid Academy.
+18 months later, the academy was commissioned by the governor and the national sports minister, Sunday Dare.

 Healthcare

 Port Harcourt is the leading hub for medical services in Rivers State.
 Many healthcare facilities including hospitals and research facilities are located in Port Harcourt.
 The city has a prominent tertiary health institution University of Port Harcourt Teaching Hospital (UPTH) is situated on East West Road.

-Government hospitals are widely favoured and caters to a larger pool of patients.
+Government hospitals are widely favoured and cater to a larger pool of patients.
 One of the oldest is Braithwaite Memorial Specialist Hospital.
 Founded in 1925, the 375-bed facility provides general and specialist medical and surgical services along with a range of diagnostic and support services.
 Between 2009 and 2013, the Rivers State government commissioned two additional hospitals.
 This includes Kelsey Harrison Hospital and the Rivers State Dental and Maxillofacial Hospital.

 Some other notable hospitals in the city are Meridian Hospital and Rehoboth Specialist Hospital which are private.

 Water supply and sanitation

-The Port Harcourt Water Supply and Sanitation Project aims at delivering sustainable water supply to the people of Port Harcourt and Obio-Akpor local government areas.
+The Port Harcourt Water Supply and Sanitation Project aims to deliver sustainable water supply to the people of Port Harcourt and Obio-Akpor local government areas.
 The project is the first phase of the rehabilitation of the old Port Harcourt water supply system and its extension to new areas of the city.
 It involves the rehabilitation and upgrade of the stations in Rumuola, increasing its current capacity to 187000 m3 per day.

-In Rivers State, Water sector and utility reforms were initiated in 2009 and included the enactment of the Rivers State's Water and Sanitation policy 2012 and the enactment of the Rivers State Water Sector development law #7of 2012.
+In Rivers State, Water sector and utility reforms were initiated in 2009 and included the enactment of the Rivers State's Water and Sanitation Policy 2012 and the enactment of the Rivers State Water Sector development law #7of 2012.

 The policy and Law provided for the creation of specialized institutions for service delivery.
-Key Agencies include the Rural Water supply and sanitation agency RUWASSA, managed by Mrs. Kakada, the Small Towns Water Supply and Sanitation Agency, RSSTOWA, managed by Engr.
-Martin Mmeo, the Port Harcourt Water Corporation (PHWC) managed by Kenneth Anga, and the Rivers State Water Services Regulatory Commission managed by Chris Obasiolu.
+Key agencies include the Rural Water Supply and Sanitation Agency (RWSSA), the Small Towns Water Supply and Sanitation (STWSSA), the Port Harcourt Water Corporation (PHWC), and the Rivers State Water Services Regulatory Commission.

-Port Harcourt Water Corporation (PHWC) was established pursuant to the Water Sector Development Law #7 of 2012 to replace the former Rivers State Water Board and to ensure the provision of potable drinking water and waste water treatment services.
+Port Harcourt Water Corporation (PHWC) was established pursuant to the Water Sector Development Law #7 of 2012 to replace the former Rivers State Water Board and to ensure the provision of potable drinking water and wastewater treatment services.
 The corporation formally took off in September 2014 with the recruitment of the pioneer managing director, Kenneth Anga with a mandate to convert it to a self-sustaining public service corporation.